It doesn't matter if you're into knitting, sports, or development-related topics. Blogging can be for everyone.

-I tend to do this a lot on the plane, in specific boring meetings, or even on the toilet sometimes.
+I sometimes tend to do this on the plane, in specific boring meetings, or even on the toilet.

-Call me lazy, call me smart, but I just like to make things easy for myself.
+Call me lazy, but I like making things easy for myself.

-By that, I mean automate recurring tasks, create templates, make use of tools that help you.
+By that, I mean automating recurring tasks, creating templates, and using tools that help you.